oorestisime/oasome/src/md/mayan/index.md

 km: 910
 ---

 After visiting the beautiful landscapes and waterfalls of the [state Chiapas](/chiapas/) we arrived at Palenque.
-This was the first of three Mayan ruin we visited in the Yucatan peninsula, before having fun and exploring the [beautiful cenotes in Valladolid](/cenotes/).
+This was the first of three Mayan ruins we visited in the Yucatan peninsula, before having fun and exploring the [beautiful cenotes in Valladolid](/cenotes/).
 The others being Uxmal, Chichen Itza.

 # Palenque

-We arrived in Palenque on a bus ride from Chiapas starting quite early in the morning, and after exploring some stunning waterfalls.
-The ride was bumpy and curvy but we were full of energy as soon as we set feet at Palenque ruins.
+We arrived in Palenque on a bus ride from Chiapas starting quite early in the morning.
+The ride was bumpy and curvy but we were full of energy as soon as we set feet at Palenque ruins having already been full of excitement after visiting some stunning waterfalls in the morning.

 The combination of being in a jungle and exploring archaeological ruins was quite impressive.
-Being inside the jungle was also a contributing factor of the low percentage of exploration of the ruins.
-It is estimated that only 10% of the ruins is explored!
+It is believed that only 10% of the ruins are explored due to the surrounding landscape!

 ![Palenque view](palenque.jpg)